Asana/developer-docs/source/includes/app-components-reference/_index.html.md

 <span class="description">
 _Note: The path is a placeholder.
 The actual path is determined by the configuration of the app component._

 The request made when an action is triggered.
 Rule actions in rules containing a "Task added to this project" trigger have a 2 minute delay for newly created tasks in that project.
-This is to provide time for the creating user to fill out task details (name, description, etc.) before the rule action is triggered. <br> <br> <a href="https://d3ki9tyy5l5ruj.cloudfront.net/obj/89ac88743dd7446b7ae94ba88937349cdc50f70f/ac-rule-run-action.png">
+This is to provide time for the creating user to fill out task details (name, description, etc.) before the rule action is triggered.

+An app server must be hosted in order for rule actions to function.
+For a brief list of popular hosting options, see [hosting](/docs/hosting). <br> <br> <a href="https://d3ki9tyy5l5ruj.cloudfront.net/obj/89ac88743dd7446b7ae94ba88937349cdc50f70f/ac-rule-run-action.png">
   <img src="https://d3ki9tyy5l5ruj.cloudfront.net/obj/89ac88743dd7446b7ae94ba88937349cdc50f70f/ac-rule-run-action.png" alt="App components rule run action request flow"/>
 </a>
 </span>